coral-xyz/anchor/README.md

 ## Getting Started

 For a quickstart guide and in depth tutorials, see the guided [documentation](https://project-serum.github.io/anchor/getting-started/introduction.html).
-To jump straight to examples, go [here](https://github.com/project-serum/anchor/tree/master/examples/tutorial).
+To jump straight to examples, go [here](https://github.com/project-serum/anchor/tree/master/examples).
+For the latest Rust API documentation, see [docs.rs](https://docs.rs/anchor-lang).

 ## Note